smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 2.&nbsp;Make the nearest two samples into a group and regard them as one sample.
 3.&nbsp;Repeat until terminated.

-+ How to measure distance between groups?&nbsp;&nbsp;
++ How to measure distance between groups?

-1.&nbsp;Single Linkage
+1. Single Linkage
    Dissimilarity between two clusters = Minimum dissimilarity between the members of two clusters.
-2.&nbsp;Complete Linkage
+2. Complete Linkage
    Dissimilarity between two clusters = Minimum dissimilarity between the members of two clusters.
-3.&nbsp;Average Linkage
+3. Average Linkage
    Dissimilarity between two clusters = Averaged distances of all pairs of objects (one from each cluster).
-4.&nbsp;Average Group Linkage
+4. Average Group Linkage
    Dissimilarity between two clusters = Distance between two cluster means.

 ![alt Figure 09](/assets/posts/220726_fig09.jpg)